 Completion of the Bowl Games and Playoffs

-Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second week of January.
+Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second weekend of January.

 So there you have it.
-That’s my plan to fix the broken mess of college football playoffs.
-I know it’s not perfect, but it’s better than what we have currently where some teams are left out for the sake of bias and money.
+That’s my plan to fix the broken mess of FBS division college football playoffs.
+I know it’s not perfect, but it’s better than what we have currently where some teams are left out and others are allowed in for the sake of bias and/or money.

 If you like this plan…share it with your friends and social media groupies.